Questions to Ask When Interviewing Your Next Real Estate Agent

 Recommended Real Estate Agent

-One of the best ways to find an agent, real estate professionals say, is by getting a recommendation from someone you trust.
+One of the best ways to find an agent is by getting a recommendation from someone you trust.
 Not only is a friend's experience a reasonable predictor of your satisfaction, but, since an agent's personal network is his lifeblood, he is likely to work harder knowing that a friend or client will hear about his performance.
 Most real estate agents stay in business because satisfied clients refer them to friends, family, neighbors and coworkers.
 Ask the people around you who they have used and ask them to describe their experiences with this real estate agent.
 Successful agents make customer satisfaction their number one priority and put their customers' needs before their own.

-So, if you can't come up with any reasonable prospects through referrals, here are some tips we've composed to help you go through the process of finding them, evaluating them, and deciding which will be the best fit for you.
+If you can't come up with any reasonable prospects through referrals, here are some tips we've composed to help you go through the process of finding them, evaluating them, and deciding which will be the best fit for you.

 - Open Houses.
 Look around your neighborhood for signs of an open house, this is the best place to start.
 You want someone who is familiar with the area you are selling or buying.
 Walk into open houses and get a feel for the agent and whether you click with them.
 By going to open houses, you can meet real estate agents in a non-threatening working environment and interact with them.
 Collect business cards and make notes on them.
 If you're thinking about selling your home, pay attention to how the agent is showing the home.
 Does the agent appear polite, informative, and knowledgeable?
 Is there professional-looking promotional material about the home available?
 Is the agent interacting with you trying to point out and highlight positive features of the home, or sitting in a corner reading a book?